Orrison/cumulus/readme.md

 No more having to copy each manually which takes too long and is prone to errors.
 Cumulus will create any missing DNS records for you as well as update any incorrect or changed records.

 Keep in mind that in order for the import to work the domain must be a custom domain in your Laravel Vapor team as well as a zone in your Cloudflare account already.
-This package will take care of import the DNS records for you, not adding the domains.
+This package will take care of importing the DNS records for you, not adding the domains.

 ---